UNiXMIT/UNiXextend/docs/trace.md

 # ACUCOBOL-GT Trace Files For Troubleshooting
 SupportLine engineers frequently require a log file in order to troubleshoot an issue; therefore it is expedient to include these files when reporting a problem.
-Following are instructions for obtaining commonly required logs to attach to your support incident.
+Following are instructions for obtaining commonly required logs to attach to your support case.
 There are alternatives for some of these instructions, such as setting configuration variables.
 Use those ways if they are more familiar to you.

 [General Information](#General-Information)